devsugar-money/DGEmerald/Readme.md

 ### Editing Questions

-In the spreadsheet editor:
+In the improved spreadsheet editor:
+- Toggle edit mode for each row with a dedicated button
-- Click on a cell to edit its content
+- Click cells to edit content or select resources through modal interfaces
-- Use the dropdown menus to select which question to show next based on Yes/No answers
+- Use dropdown menus to connect questions based on Yes/No answers
-- Add hints, learning materials, or action items as needed
+- Select from pre-existing hint and learn resources through dedicated popups
+- Create rich-text action and terminate content with a WYSIWYG editor
+- Specify triggers for actions and terminates (Yes/No answers)
+- Enable file upload requirements for specific questions
-- Drag questions to reorder them
+- Drag questions to reorder them in the decision flow

 ### Action Plans